-- You should run a pencil-thick stream of water nonstop when there is no one home, overnight when temperatures typically dip lower, or no water will be used for a period of time.
-Notify the City's Utiliies Division (952-563-8777) if you choose this method to protect your pipes.
+You should run a pencil-thick stream of water nonstop when there is no one home, overnight when temperatures typically dip lower, or no water will be used for a period of time.
+Notify the City's Utilities Division (952-563-8777) if you choose this method to protect your pipes.

 Find where water service enters the home.
-Basement rim joists or exterior walls not not have have insulation or adequate exposure to heat.
+Basement rim joists or exterior walls not have insulation or adequate exposure to heat.

 Water meters may be located in former well pits or utility rooms that are isolated from the warmth of finished living spaces.
 This allows them to freeze.

 Direct warm air toward the unheated area, water line, pipe or water meter using:

 A space heater (don’t leave it unattended!)

 A fan blowing warm air to warm the pipe.

 If the water meter is in a closet or isolated space, keep the door open to allow warmer air into the room.

 Watch for unintended consequences of sewer or septic backups if you are running water continuously.

 If you need the help of a contractor to thaw a frozen water line: